chap/paymentsjs-rails/README.md

 ```
 part.

-PaymentsJS requires several variables to be added to the `($UI).Init()` function in order to work.
+PaymentsJS requires several variables to be added to the `$UI.Initialize()` function in order to work.
 The Quick Start comes with several variables preloaded.
 We'll replace these with embedded ruby and the smae preloaded variables:

 ```javascript
 PayJS(['PayJS/UI'], // the name of the module we want to use